jdjuliosoto/eIntro2024_Bats/INSTALL.md

 # Installation Instructions

+For this analyses we used 2 TB of memmory SSD, 64 GB DDR4, and an Intel(R) Core(TM) i9-10900F CPU @ 2.80GHz with 10 cores processor.

 ## Step 1: Prepare the setup
 All the analysis were done in the latest LTS version of Ubuntu "Ubuntu 24.04.2 LTS".
 For the majority of bioinformatic tools we used Anaconda3 v2024-10-1.